knmnyn/cs3244-2210/_pages/about.md

 ## Class Structure

 This class is a synchronous hybrid class, a variant of a blended class.
 You'll need to be synchronously present in the lecture (either in the lecture theatre or online in Zoom) to participate for class participation marks.
+It is highly encouraged that you come to class physically, as also encouraged by the current university policy.

 **Important**: Do ensure that you have the lecture times free in your schedule, as the class is synchronous.
 There will no be alternate exam arrangements.